Documentation Index

 Troubleshooting

-If the network configuration is left in a strange state, you can restore it by performing the following steps:
+If your network configuration is left in an unexpected state, restore it by running the following commands:

 /opt/appgate/linux/set_dns --reset